top of page

 Emphasis on Soft Skills

-Executives will increasingly look for VAs who possess these skills, in addition to technical knowledge.
+Executives will increasingly look for EAs who possess these skills, in addition to technical knowledge.
 This emphasis means that assistants who can create strong working relationships will be in higher demand, leading to better collaboration and productivity.

-The Future of Virtual Assistance
+The Future of Executive Support

 Conclusion